KevinCranmer/mini-golf/README.md

 ## Configurations

-The 3 different clubs each have extreme customizability.
+The 3 different clubs each have extreme customizability allowing for any size golf course you want.

 There are 3 different ways to hit a ball:
 - While sneaking